Honors, Advanced Placement, and Schedules

 Student Class Schedules and Changes

-In an effort to allow students a wide range of possible success, they may change their schedules to fit their needs given constraints of class size.
-Schedule changes are made at the discretion of the Principal considering class sizes and appropriateness of a course for a student.
+In an effort to allow students a wide range of possible success, students may request schedule changes to fit their needs.
+Schedule changes are made at the discretion of the Dean of Academics and consider class sizes and appropriateness of a course for a student.
 Most schedule changes should occur during the summer.
-Schedule changes beyond the first two full schedule cycles in the first semester (i.e. 16 class days) will generally not be made, unless the school views it to be in a student’s best interest to move to a lower level course within the same department and no courses from other departments are affected.
-At the start of the second semester, schedule changes will not be made beyond the first full cycle (i.e. the first 8 class days).
+Schedule changes after September 15 for first semester and January 15 for second semester will generally not be made, unless the school views it to be in a student’s best interest to move to a lower level course within the same department and no courses from other departments are affected.
 To receive AP credit, students in AP courses are required to complete the full course and take the appropriate AP test for that course.